MyUsernamee/RobloxCopilot-Editor/README.md

 So we will make a suped up auto complete for roblox!
 Roblox Copilot!

-## Why not use the build in editor?
+## Why not use the built in editor?

 The builtin editor isn't modifiable. :(